 You can start using electrical devices connected to the motorcycle's sockets only when the ignition is switched on.
-The power supply to the sockets is switched off 60 seconds after the ignition is switched off, in order to prevent overloading of the on-board electrics.
+The

 Cable routing

 Note the following with regard to the routing of cables from sockets to items of electrical equipment:

 - Make sure that cables do not impede the rider. - Make sure that cables do not restrict the steering angle or obstruct handling. - Make sure that cables cannot be trapped.